rieckpil/progmot/content/post/writing-a-book-remotely.md

 Every co-author would work on their own branch and push their chapters to their dedicated branch.
 Once completed, we created a pull request to merge into the `preview` branch.
 This triggered our review process where all other co-authors reviewed the new section one after the other.

 What's great about this review process is that we could leverage the review features of GitHub.
-This allowed the reviewing person to directly make suggestions like fixing a typo or structuring the sentence.
+This allowed the reviewer to directly make suggestions like fixing a typo or structuring the sentence.
 These suggestions could be then added automatically by the review owner:

 ![Providing Feedback via GitHub Pull Requests](/img/stratospheric-ebook/github-pull-request-suggestion-example.png#center "Providing Feedback via GitHub Pull Requests")

-This way of working felt way more convenient than using a PDF reader, making comments and annotations to the file and then sending it over to the owner of the changes.
+This way of working felt way more convenient than using a PDF reader, making comments and annotations to the file, and then sending it over to the owner of the changes.

 After the review is completed by both other co-authors (six eye principle), we integrated the change into the `preview` branch to collect multiple chapters for the next release.
 Once every two month or so we then created the next work in progress release by merging the changes to the `main` branch.

-What's left to do is to click the release button inside Leanpub to build a new digital version of our eBook.
+All that's left to do is click the release button inside Leanpub to build a new digital version of our eBook.
 Theoretically, we can even automate this and publish a new release on each commit for the `main` branch.

 ## Getting the First Readers aka.
 Early Feedback 📖

-(having something to show, basic landing page, getting a cover, trouble with the naming, first version on Leanpub)
+(having something to show, i.e. a basic landing page, getting a cover, trouble with the naming, first versions on Leanpub)

-Given the fact that we figured out how to sell the eBook and how to write it, we now had to start writing the eBook.
+Given the fact that we had figured out how to sell the eBook and how to write it, we now had to start writing the eBook.

-We naturally found how to split the work and who write what based on our own interests.
-While Björn and I were more focussed on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.
+We naturally found how to split the work and who would write what based on our own interests.
+While Björn and I were more focused on implementing features for the sample application and connecting various AWS services, Tom was more into the CI/CD and infrastructure setup.

 While we had a rough idea and an early draft for our planned table of contents, we adjusted our plans along the way.